XVimProject/XVim/README.md

 XVim
 =======

-XVim is a plugin for Xcode to enable Vim keybindings in it.
+XVim is a Vim plugin for Xcode.
+The plugin intends to offer a compelling Vim experience without the need to give up any Xcode features.

 INSTALL